Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 do not bind other integrators and their end-users who may use different versions of the same modules, or different combinations of modules altogether.

+In any case, understanding the distinction between these four roles is essential when designing module systems, build systems, module naming conventions, versioning conventions and version constraints specifications, or any software supposed to deal with modularity: if it fails to serve one or more of the roles, or requires a person having a role to specify information that only people with other roles may know, then it is a dysfunctional design.

 ### Pure Functional Reactive Programming